hasghar/hasghar.github.io/_posts/2019-02-28-tablebuilder.md

 <h2>The TBE Algorithm</h2>
 <p>
-The failure of the above techniques then led to "same contributor, same noise" technique used in the TableBuilder.
+The failure of the above techniques then led to the "same contributor, same noise" technique used in the TBE algorithm.
 Under this rule, if two queries (cells in a table) are satisfied by the exact same set of contributors, then intead of adding fresh noise, the same noise will be added.
 This immediately renders the above-mentioned averaging attack useless.
-TBC.
 </p>